apache/maven-site/content/markdown/tools/mvnsh.md

 The Maven Shell (`mvnsh`) is a built-in CLI tool for faster builds during active development.
 It's available since Maven 4.0.0.

+**Note:** Maven Shell acts as a technical preview showcasing new maven CLI abilities.
+Therefore, it may change in future versions.

 ## Description

 Each time you run an `mvn` command, the entire process chain is executed: booting Java, starting Maven, loading the